NeuroJSON/jdata/JData_specification.md

     }
 ```
 The data associated with each edge (edgedata) in this example is optional and can be any JData
 structure supported in this document.
+If the edge data is a scalar, it can be interpreted as
+weights in a weighted graph.

 By default, the graph is assumed to be a directed graph.
 If a user intends to store undirected
 graph using the above format, one must use `"_GraphEdges_(false)"` or `"_GraphEdges_(0)"` to